Brill-Noether theory for curves of a fixed gonality: Lifting divisors on a -gonal chain of cycles

 We now construct a map $\Psi : \Gamma \to \mathbb{R}^n$.
 If $b=0$, the map is defined by

 Otherwise, the map is given by $a+b$ piecewise linear functions

 If $b=1$, then the list of functions $\psi_0 , \ldots , \psi_{b-2}$ should be taken as the empty collection.
 Note that, in the case $a=1$, $b=0$, we have $\Psi = \varphi_0$.
 The function above has been defined on the chain of cycles itself.
-By enforcing the balancing condition, it is uniquely determined on the trees attached to each cycle.
+By enforcing the balancing condition, if we fix the unbounded leaf edge directions, this piecewise linear map becomes uniquely determined on the trees attached to each cycle.
 By construction the unbounded edges of $\Gamma$ are parallel to the rays of the fan of $\mathbb S(a,b)$.
-We now consider the span of the edge directions in each cycle.
+We now consider the span of the edge directions in each cycle under this piecewise linear map.

 \begin{proposition} Let $\gamma_j \subset \Gamma$ be the $j^{\mathrm{th}}$ cycle of $\Gamma$. \begin{enumerate} \item If $k \leq j \leq g-k+1$, then $\Psi(\gamma_j)$ spans the vector space $\mathbb{R}^n$. \item Otherwise, $\Psi(\gamma_j)$ spans a linear space of codimension at most 1. \item The span of any two consecutive cycles is the whole vector space $\mathbb{R}^n$. \end{enumerate} \end{proposition}